techeer-sv/Google-Cloud-Study-Jam---Kubernetes/Soobin/Lab1.md

 docker ps
 ```

-If you want to see all containers, including ones that have finished executing, run `docker pa -a`
+If you want to see all containers, including ones that have finished executing, run `docker ps -a`

 <br/>